hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 * `node_agent_sku_id` - (Required) Specifies the SKU of the node agents that will be created in the Batch pool.

+-> **NOTE:** `node_agent_sku_id` will be removed in favour of the property `deployment_configuration.virtual_machine_configuration.node_agent_sku_id` in version 4.0 of the AzureRM Provider.

 * `vm_size` - (Required) Specifies the size of the VM created in the Batch pool.

 * `storage_image_reference` - (Required) A `storage_image_reference` for the virtual machines that will compose the Batch pool.

+-> **NOTE:** `storage_image_reference` will be removed in favour of the property `deployment_configuration.virtual_machine_configuration.image_reference` in version 4.0 of the AzureRM Provider.

+* `application_packages` - (Optional) The list of application packages to be installed on each compute node in the pool.
+  Changes to application package references affect all new compute nodes joining the pool, but do not affect compute nodes that are already in the pool until they are rebooted or reimaged.
+There is a maximum of 10 application package references on any given pool.

 * `display_name` - (Optional) Specifies the display name of the Batch pool.

+* `deployment_configuration` - (Optional) A `deployment_configuration` block as defined below.

+-> **NOTE:** `deployment_configuration` will only be available for 4.0 and later version.

 * `identity` - (Optional) An `identity` block as defined below.